-Configuring the Doctrine DBAL for TYPO3 CMS is all about specifying the single database endpoints
+Configuring the Doctrine DBAL for TYPO3 is all about specifying the single database endpoints

 and handing over connection credentials.
 The framework supports the parallel usage of multiple